 We address entrepreneurs, personalists and people in IT departments who want to shape the new working world in their organization.
 The course is also suitable for managers and executives in general, as well as for facility managers.

-Confirmation of participation from TU Wien or 8 ECTS points (if a written project work is submitted).
+Confirmation of participation from TU Wien and 8 ECTS credits (if a written project work is submitted).
 The obtained credits can be transferred towards TU Wien´s MBA programs.

 Theoretical inputs, learning videos, discussions and reflections, integrative case study on the application of what has been learned.

-3 training blocks of 2 days each and final presentations.
-Lecture days from 9 am - 6 pm.M
+3 training blocks of 2 days each and final presentations in winter term 2022.

-German (partially English), a good command of German is necessary for participation in the program.
+German (partially English), a good command of German is necessary for participating in the program.

 - Participation Fee

 The participation fee is EUR 2,390 (VAT exempt).
-For CEC-Alumni a reduced participation fee of EUR 2,090 (VAT exempt) applies.
+For ACE-Alumni a reduced participation fee of EUR 2,090 (VAT exempt) applies.

 - Bring your own case

-The Learning Sprint on "New Work" can be completed as a certificate course or optionally, upon submission of a written project report, with 8 ECTS points.
+The Learning Sprint on "New Work" can be completed as a certified course or optionally, upon submission of a written project report, with 8 ECTS points.
 The obtained credits can be transferred towards TU Wien´s MBA programs.
 In the project work, participants work on a task from their own practice and can thus apply what they have learned to a real problem.

 In our learning sprint on the topic of New Work, scientists and proven experts pass on their knowledge and practical experience first-hand.
 In addition to our lecturers, experts from organizations such as the Red Cross or from a renowned law firm will report on their practical experience.

-After an interdisciplinary education at the Vienna University of Technology and the Vienna University of Economics and Business Administration, Prof. Redlein has been involved in research and teaching on the topic of real estate and facility management for about 20 years.
+After an interdisciplinary education at the TU Wien and the Vienna University of Economics and Business Administration, Prof. Redlein has been involved in research and teaching on the topic of real estate and facility management for about 20 years.
 In recent years, he has developed numerous FM strategies and concepts at international companies and optimized processes in the field of FM, as well as creating IT concepts and strategies for space management.
 In addition, he is a strategy consultant for international service providers.